KVAspire75/DATA-BUS/README.md

-Projects were required for Module Completion and strict guidelines were given for style and submission.
+Projects were required for Module Completion
+Strict guidelines were given for style and submission